 This large species with well developed paranota is easily confused with a Polydesmus flat-back millipede.
-However, it is readily identified by having 30 body rings (20 rings in Polydesmus) and conspicuous eyes comprising numerous well-pigmented ocelli (Polydesmus completely lack eyes).
+However, readily identified by having conspicuous eyes comprising numerous well-pigmented ocelli (Polydesmus completely lack eyes) and 30 body rings when adult (20 rings in Polydesmus).

 Distribution and Habitat